-The researchers will suggest proposed the framework in this study.
-Based on that employers make plans to bring their members through an annual financial literacy training program.
+Based on the research that has been conducted, the findings show that a majority of the members have debt.
+The relationship between effect of financial literacy and debt planning is reported to be high (agree).
+The members who are more financially literate are less likely to have problems with debt.
+The results also showed that the members with financially literates were found to be more susceptible in sorting out their bills, credit card outstanding amount and money they owe in time.
+Excess high debt levels are a propellant to one being susceptible to investment fraud, delinquency ion credit cards and bankruptcy all of which are pointers to financial illiteracy in individuals (Kim, 2000).
+Davies and Lea (1995) found that individuals who expected to make more money in the future were more tolerant of debt.
+The researchers suggested that employers make plans to bring their members through an annual financial literacy training program.
 This is because, it is not only beneficial for the personal life of members, but also contributes to the organization.
 Members who are in a better financial position will be able to manage the organization better.
 Researchers also recommend that all members be encouraged to invest their finances in business opportunities that have good returns.
 For example, investors earn high returns compared to those who hold their assets and wait until they are sure they will make a profit before investing.
 In addition, financial institutions should collaborate with interested parties such as universities and colleges to provide personal financial literacy courses.
 The role of financial institutions is to ensure that the courses offered have appropriate content, especially those related to Personal Financial Planning practices.